group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ### Length determination

-The main objective of the progarm is to automatically determine the length of *C. elegans*.
+The main objective of the progarm is automatically determine the length of *C. elegans*.
-The length measurement came from a start in a manual way, where using progarms like ImageJ [5] a polyline line was drawn from the tail to the head of C. elegans, or reverse, going through the middle of the body in as much accurate way possible.
+The manual length of *C.elegans* can be obtained using ImageJ [5], drawing manually a polyline from the tail to the head of C. elegans going through the middle of the worm as much accurate as it is possible.
-WorMe is based in the middle line automatically generated from the ROi worm mask object.
-This allows to draw a line theorically more accurate than manual.
+WorMe performs an analog line drawing methodology for the length determination of the worms.
+In WorMe, a line is automatically obatined from the head to the tail of the worm mask object.
+This allows to obatin an theorically more accurate line than manually obtained.
-The development of the program was based in the manual measurements comparison, and it was the basis to check and validate the software methodology.

 <p align="center">
   <img src="https://github.com/group-nn-at-icmab-csic/WorMe/raw/main/documentation/images/use_of_the_program/comparisons/Fiji_vs_WorMe.png" width="70%">
 </p>

-The length of the worm in ImageJ is defined from the sum of the Euclidean distance of the dotted points descrived in the manually drawing process through the worm.
+The length of the worm in ImageJ is defined as the sum of the Euclidean distance of the dotted points descrived in the manually drawing process through the worm.

+(imatge de distancia entre pixels ççç)

-When the line is traced automatically in WorMe, length distance of *C. elegans* can be calculated as the sum of the Euclidean points (used in bias correction, see: [Manual length error correction](#manual-length-error-correction)).
+The length in WorMe is based also in the Euclidean points, but in this case every pixel in the line is a point to consider in the length determination.
+The difference of number of points give a slightly measurement bias between WorMe and ImageJ (used in bias correction, see: [Manual length error correction](#manual-length-error-correction)).

 (imatge Fiji dibuixar pixels?)